Skip to main content

 Invoicing

-WebinarGeek's Moneybird integration for automatic invoicing only supports Mollie at this moment.
+With WebinarGeek and the Mollie integration, you will be able to retrieve billing details of the customers, which will aid in the facilitation of invoices.
 If you use Stripe you will need to generate invoices in another way; Zapier or Stripe itself might be a good solution.

 Are there other payment processors available?